 Let's Discuss Amenities

-You'll want to know which services are included:
+You will want to know which services are included:

 - Electric bills

-- Phone service
+- Long Distance Phone Service

 - Pool Heating